 Beginning in 2014, the Adopt-A-Drain program was started in St. Paul with the support from Capitol Region Watershed District and Hamline University.
 The program was developed in an effort to reduce the amount of debris and harmful pollutants from entering local waters through storm drains.
 Now this program is the biggest Adopt-A-Drain effort in the country.
 See the Adopt-a-Drain MN website for more details.

 Storm drains flow directly into our local lakes, rivers, and wetlands, and act as a channel for trash and organic pollutants.
 The Adopt-A-Drain program asks residents to adopt a storm drain in their neighborhood and commit to keeping it clear of trash, leaves, and other debris to prevent water pollution.

 Why it Matters

 In the Metro area, every storm drain flows into a local water body.
 When natural debris (leaves, grass clippings, fertilizer, and pet waste) enter storm drains, they become pollution when they reach the water.
-As these natural pollutants break down, they feed algae, causing it to grow uncontrollably.
+As these natural pollutants break down, they feed algae causing it to grow uncontrollably.
 When the surfaces of lakes or water bodies are covered with the green film of algae, it prevents oxygen from reaching the bottom of the water, thus choking out native plants and animals.
-To learn more about how safe and easy it is to improve the health of waterways and communities by cleaning out storm drains in your neighborhood, watch this video.
+Visit Adopt-a-Drain to learn more about how safe and easy it is to improve the health of waterways and communities by cleaning out storm drains in your neighborhood.